 Many of the small car rental companies are not easily found online but when you walk around town you might see their signs our front with a low discount price.
 Are these a good option?
 Often they are good for a low price but not a good deal.

 If you have any issues with your car it can be a hassle to deal with a small car rental company.
 If they have limited rental cars and need to replace your car, you might have to wait until they drive a car from their Cancun office to Playa Del Carmen or wherever your car is broken down.
 This has happened to us.
 We once rented from a small company and on the way to Tulum the car started smoking.
 We decided to stop at the next gas station but before we could get there the car stopped.
-We called to get help and a replacement car and it took nearly two hours to get a car.
+A call to get help and a replacement car took nearly two hours to get a car.
 There was no discount or compensation.
 It was just a lesson learned that when a company is small and there is limited backup, you can get stuck with wasting your time on your planned out time with a car.

 What is the deal with car rental insurance in Mexico?